 [Watch Deadly Wives on A&E Crime Central.]

 “There’s a lot more preplanning,” Adams says.

-A&E Real Crime looks at some infamous killers who tried to make a quick buck putting their partners in the ground.
+A&E True Crime looks at some infamous killers who tried to make a quick buck putting their partners in the ground.

 Cleveland firefighter Lt.
 William Walker thought he was cementing an eternal love when he married Uloma Curry-Walker at a small civil ceremony in the summer of 2013.
 But less than half a year later, Walker was gunned down in his driveway.